Back to The Counterfeit

 • The faithful must unite their suffering to Christ in reparation and love.

-Therefore the answer to ecclesial confusion is not merely argument.
+The answer to ecclesial confusion is therefore not argument alone.
 It is a persevering sacrificial life that refuses both despair and compromise.

 Reparation is often misunderstood as a private devotional excess, but it belongs deeply to Catholic life.
 Sin wounds souls, dishonors God, disturbs the order of justice, and spreads scandal.
 In times of public , this disorder becomes widespread and shameless.
-The faithful should therefore not only avoid participating in the offense; they should actively console the Heart of Christ by prayer, , sacrifice, fidelity in worship, and patient endurance.
+The faithful must therefore do more than avoid participating in the offense.
+They should actively console the Heart of Christ by prayer, , sacrifice, fidelity in worship, and patient endurance.

 Reparation is especially necessary when false worship spreads.
 Invented rites, doctrinal ambiguity, corruption, cowardly silence, and religious compromise all offend God in public ways.
 It is fitting that the answer not with bitterness alone, but with acts of love, adoration, fasting, humility, and persevering obedience.